The Flower Pot Men: Post 1970

 Burrows and Shaw later surfaced in another John Carter project, The First Class, whose sole Top 40 hit was "Beach Baby".
 A harmony phrase shortly before the fade out of this record referenced "Let's Go to San Francisco".
 Carter also recorded a track "Let's Go Back To San Francisco (Parts 1 and 2)", released as 'Beautiful People' in 1981.
 Later the song appeared on a First Class retrospective and ultimately appeared on a compilation album by the Flower Pot Men.

 In 2000 Carter released a CD Peace Album / Past Imperfect that comprised two unreleased Flower Pot Men albums recorded between 1967 and 1969.
 Burrows still performs on the oldies circuit as does Landon.
 Shaw is still on the road with White Plains.

 In the liner notes of Listen to the Flowers Grow (RPM Retro 809) from April 2007, Mark Frumento mentioned that "sadly, Pete Nelson died a few years ago."

-Singer Tony Burrows' voice is also heard on many UK hit singles of that era, including White Plains: "My Baby Loves Lovin'", Brotherhood of Man: "United We Stand", Edison Lighthouse: "Love Grows (Where My Rosemary Goes)", The First Class: "Beach Baby" and The Pipkins: "Gimme Dat Ding".
+Tony Burrows worked with different bands including White Plains, Edison Lighthouse, Brotherhood of Man and the Pipkins and as a solo artist.

+Robin Shaw would be the bass guitarist for Cliff Bennett and the Rebel Rousers from 1988 to 2002.

+After a short stint in a band called Zenith in 1974, Pete Nelson retired from the music industry.

 Lord and Simper's connection to this pop band was later lampooned in the fake rock documentary Spinal Tap, whose fictional first hit was called "(Listen to the) Flower People", a reference to "Let's Go to San Francisco".

+From 2004 to 2006, Shaw was part of a reformed version of White Plains.
+A reunion tour took place in 2013, which featured Shaw and Burrows.

+Pete Nelson (born 10 March 1943) died in Ealing, London on 23 October 2005, at the age of 62, after a short battle with cancer.

+Neil Landon (born 26 July 1941) died in Hamburg, Germany on 26 March 2020, at the age of 78, also from cancer.